Since 2020, housing accessibility has plummeted. However, cultural and economic policy shifts aim to make 2023 a year of change.

-- Rising mortgage loan interest rates will price some buyers out of the market and make higher-priced homes less competitive.
+- Rising mortgage loan interest rates will price some buyers out of the market, decreasing competition for high-priced properties.

-- Inventory is expected to stay low across the US housing market, meaning homebuyers will experience longer wait times for a new home.
+- Experts expect inventory to stay low across the U.S. housing market, meaning homebuyers will experience longer wait times for a new home.

 - Remote work permanence is driving more demand in suburban and rural areas.